karimra/gnmic/docs/user_guide/event_processors/event_convert.md

       # list of regex to be matched with the values names
       value-names:
         - ".*octets$"
-      # the desired value type, one of int, uint, string, float
+      # the desired value type, one of: int, uint, string, float, bool
       type: int
 ```